 No room for the tall, bushy, traditional Bee Balm in your garden?
 Here is a petite selection that’s easy to tuck into the front of your sunny border and combination containers.
 Reaching just a little over a foot tall at maturity, this compact selection forms a bushy, well-branched clump of medium green, semi-glossy foliage.
 Slightly running, but controlled and refined habit.

-This new selection also offers good resistance to powdery mildew, a problem with many older Bee Balms.
+This selection also offers good resistance to powdery mildew, a problem with many older Bee Balms.
 Just provide good air circulation, sunshine, and plenty of water and these plants will thrive!

 Monarda is native to eastern North America, so it is easy to grow and it multiplies quickly.
 The flowers' sweet nectar attracts scores of hummingbirds, butterflies, and bees to the garden.
 The aromatic foliage smells like mint when crushed and is often used to flavor teas.